Sioux City Explorers

 Bio

-In 2022, Shumpert would play 91 games for the Cleburne Railroaders, hitting eight homers while driving in 50 runs.
+Shumpert would play 91 games for the Cleburne Railroaders in 2022, hitting eight homers while driving in 50 runs.
 He would slash a line of .265/.310/.421 while stealing 29 bases for Cleburne.
-His four triples were good for second on the club while his base total also placed him second behind perennial league All-Star, Zach Nehrir.
-Shumpert launched four grand slam home runs, setting a single season franchise record for Cleburne.
+His four triples were good for second on the club, and he would blast four grand slam home runs, setting a single season franchise record for Cleburne.

 In 2019 Shumpert played in 10 games for Sussex County in the Can-Am League, hitting .087 and another 30 with Trinidad in the Pecos League where he slashed a line of .377/.432/.598 with six home runs and 23 RBI.
 Shumpert also spent the 2018-2019 winter season playing for the Adelaide Bite in the Australian Baseball League.